rhobs/handbook/content/Products/RHOBS/configuring-clients-for-observatorium.md

 EOF
 ```

-### Using a self-managed Prometheus server
+### Using a Self-Managed Prometheus Server

 This section describes the process of sending metrics collected by a Prometheus server to Observatorium.

 #### Background

 In order to remote write metrics from a Prometheus server to Observatorium, the server must be configured to authenticate and make requests to the correct URL using the [`remote_write`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) section of the Prometheus configuration file.
 Prometheus needs to be configured to use OAuth2 for authenticating the remote write requests to Observatorium.
-This can be done by setting appropriate fields in [`oauth2`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#oauth2) section under [`remote_write`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).
+This can be done by setting appropriate fields in the [`oauth2`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#oauth2) section under [`remote_write`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).

-> **NOTE:** OAuth2 support to Prometheus was added in the version 2.27.0.
-If using an older version of Prometheus without native OAuth2 support, the remote write traffic needs to go through token-refresher, similar to what is described above for Cluster Monitoring Stack.
+> **NOTE:** OAuth2 support was added to Prometheus in version 2.27.0.
+If using an older version of Prometheus without native OAuth2 support, the remote write traffic needs to go through a proxy such as [token-refresher](https://github.com/observatorium/token-refresher/), similar to what is described above for Cluster Monitoring Stack.

 #### 1. Modify the Prometheus configuration

-The configuration file for Promethehus must be patched to include a remote-write configuration as shown below. `<tenant>`, `<client_id>`, and `<client_secret>` needs to be replaced with appropriate values.
+The configuration file for Prometheus must be patched to include a remote write configuration as shown below. `<tenant>`, `<client_id>`, and `<client_secret>` need to be replaced with appropriate values.

 ```yaml
 remote_write: